emilynieto/narbhacks-EmilyN/README.md

 - The Clerk publishable & secret keys can be found [here](https://dashboard.clerk.com/last-active?path=api-keys).

+## Setup Google Places API

+1. Clone the repository
+2. Copy `.env.example` to `.env.local` in the apps/web directory
+3. Create a Google Cloud project and enable the Places API
+4. Generate an API key with appropriate restrictions
+5. Add your API key to `.env.local`
+6. Install dependencies and start the development server

 ### 4. Run both apps

 Run the following command to run both the web and mobile apps: